project-chip/connectedhomeip/docs/guides/esp32/factory_data.md

     -   Serial Number
     -   Unique identifier

--   Device information
-    -   Fixed Labels
-    -   Supported locales
-    -   Supported calendar types
 -   Supported modes
     -   Note: As per spec at max size of label should be 64 and `\0` will be added at the end.

 ### Configuration Options